Maubuisson Abbey: From 16th to 18th centuries

 At the start of the 16th century, under the auspices of Abbess Antoinette de Dinteville (1482 – 1523), new wings were constructed and the abbey numbered 120 nuns.
 However, it was a trying time as the French Wars of Religion progressed: at least twice, in 1566 and 1588, the abbey and its associated land and buildings were ransacked by Protestant troops.

 In 1597, Angélique d'Estrées, sister of Gabrielle d'Estrées, was appointed Mother Superior of the Royal Abbey by Henri IV.
 The abbey's doctrine diverged from that of the Rule of Saint Benedict and the spirit of Saint Bernard.
 The vicaire général of the Cistercians gave Angélique Arnauld orders to leave the Abbey of Port-Royal des Champs and go to reform that at Maubuisson.
 She found d'Estrées and her entourage troublesome.
-With the intervention of the Parliament of Paris, the prévôt of Île-de-France removed them, and installed Arnauld as abbess.
+With the intervention of the Parlement of Paris, the prévôt of Île-de-France removed them, and installed Arnauld as abbess.
 François de Sales made several visits to the new abbess.